 - Prolotherapy and Prolozone Therapy.
 Injection of tissue proliferants (like ozone, dextose etc.) inside the joint and around the joint reduces pain, inflammation and it strengthen ligaments.
 It is also claimed that it promote cartilage growth.

-- Stem cell therapy- Like its usefulness in other degenarative diseases, it is useful in osteoarthritis of knee also.
+- Platelet Rich Plasma - Like its usefulness in other degenarative diseases, it is useful in osteoarthritis of knee also.

-- Pulsed Radio-Frquency Procedure (PRF)- This procedure is very effective procedure and was done first time in India.
-PRF is also effective in nociceptive pain by reducing inflammation.
+- Radio-Frquency Procedure (RFA)- This procedure is very effective procedure and US-FDA approved.
+RF is very effective in relieving pain by stopping nociception through genicular nerve.